-- · to prepare the annual audit committee report to be included in our annual proxy statement; - · to oversee and monitor our accounting and financial reporting processes; - · to oversee and monitor the integrity of our financial statements and internal control system; - to oversee and monitor the independence, retention, performance and compensation of our independent registered public accounting firm; - to oversee and monitor the performance, appointment and retention of our internal audit department; - · to discuss, oversee and monitor policies with respect to risk assessment and risk management;

-- to oversee and monitor our compliance with legal and regulatory matters; and - to provide regular reports to the board of directors.
+- preparing the annual audit committee report to be included in our annual proxy statement; - overseeing and monitoring our accounting and financial reporting processes; - overseeing and monitoring the integrity of our financial statements and internal control system; - overseeing and monitoring the independence, retention, performance and compensation of our independent registered public accounting firm; - overseeing and monitoring the performance, appointment and retention of our internal audit department; - reviewing and discussing, with management and the internal audit group risk assessment and risk management policies; - · overseeing and monitoring our compliance with legal and regulatory matters; and - providing regular reports to the board of directors.

-Upon the completion of this offering, and are expected to be the members of our Audit Committee.
-The chair of our audit committee will be . and each qualifies as an "audit committee financial expert" as such term is defined under the rules of the SEC implementing Section 407 of the Sarbanes-Oxley Act of 2002 and that is "independent" for purposes of Rule 10A-3 of the Exchange Act and under the listing standards of the Exchange.
+Upon the completion of this offering, Dorvin D. Lively, Laurie Ann Goldman and Shaw Joseph are expected to be the members of our Audit Committee.
+The chair of our audit committee will be Mr. Lively.
+Mr. Lively qualifies as an "audit committee financial expert" as such term is defined under the rules of the SEC implementing Section 407 of the Sarbanes-Oxley Act of 2002 and that Mr. Lively and Ms. Goldman are "independent" for purposes of Rule 10A-3 of the Exchange Act and under the listing standards of the Exchange.
 Accordingly, we are relying on the phase-in provisions of Rule 10A-3 of the Exchange Act and the Exchange transition rules applicable to companies completing an initial public offering, and we plan to have an audit committee comprised solely of independent directors that are independent for purposes of serving on an audit committee within one year of our listing.
 We believe that the functioning of our audit committee complies with the applicable requirements of the SEC and the Exchange.